4 great tips to save you fuel

 Audio and visual dashboard tools that highlight poor practice directly to the driver in real time.
 This will encourage better driving on the job instantly, rather than retrospectively.

-Integration into fleet management software, for more sophisticated analysis in a similar manner to fuel cards.
+Integration into fleet fuel management software, for more sophisticated analysis in a similar manner to fuel cards.
 For example, you can highlight mileage claims that don’t match routes actually taken, thus helping to tackle potential fraud and even manage your driver licence checks.

 Learn more tips to save fuel by downloading our guide on “Controlling Fuel Costs” & see our infographic below: